Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 Campaign #4: Repeat order emails

 We’ve set up emails for new customers.
-Now it’s time to stay top of mind with guests who’ve ordered multiple times—our regulars.
-This is the bread-and-butter of email marketing.
+Now it’s time to stay top of mind with guests who’ve ordered multiple times, our regulars.
+This is the bread and butter of restaurant email marketing.

 Discounts and special offers are a powerful way to do this.
 But we need to be mindful of profit margins and not train customers to always expect discounts.